squareops/road-to-devops/Level-2/M4-Observability/L05-InstallPromtailAgent.md

+## Promtail Agent

+Promtail is an agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud.
+It is usually deployed to every machine that has applications needed to be monitored.

+It primarily:

+- Discovers targets.

+- Attaches labels to log streams.

+- Pushes them to the Loki instance.

 ## Install PROMTAIL AGENT by running the following command on ubuntu server
 ```
 curl -s https://api.github.com/repos/grafana/loki/releases/latest | grep browser_download_url | cut -d '"' -f 4 | grep promtail-linux-amd64.zip | wget -i -